flatironinstitute/nemos/docs/quickstart.md

 #### Why should you care?

 `pynapple` is an extremely helpful tool when working with time series data.
-You can easily perform operations such as restricting your time-series to specific epochs (sleep/wake, context A vs context B. etc.), as well as common pre-processing steps in a robust and efficient manner.
+You can easily perform operations such as restricting your time-series to specific epochs (sleep/wake, context A vs. context B, etc.), as well as common
+pre-processing steps in a robust and efficient manner.
 This includes bin-averaging, counting, convolving, smoothing and many others.
 All these operations can be easily concatenated for a quick and easy time-series manipulation.